Early Mornings, Phone Calls and Rugby Balls

 I ALWAYS thought leaving home would be daunting, especially moving city, but thanks to an internship at Scottish PR agency Holyrood PR, I’ve overcome this and many other intimidating prospects.

 I’m only one week in to this month long stint and already I’ve learnt a whole new list of skills on web, video and PR, while also getting a glimpse into the future career I have chosen.

 I am in my third year of a Public Relations degree at Robert Gordon University and as part of the course we get the opportunity to either study another module or go out and get work experience for a month.
 So, it came down to either staying in uni and carrying on with the daily lectures and tutorials or to move city and experience something completely new… Easy decision.

-As this is my first ever work experience in PR, to say I was nervous for my first day at Holyrood Partnership would be an understatement.
+As this is my first ever work experience in PR, to say I was nervous for my first day at Holyrood PR would be an understatement.

 I always had the perception of a 9-5 job being a very long, boring and tiring day, but there’s no time to waste at Holyrood and you get thrown straight in, so my first day flew by and when the clock hit five, I really didn’t know where the time had gone.